MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/Deploy/Back-up-and-restore-VMM-servers.md

 -   Make sure that the VMM machines you want to back up  are in the DPM server domain, or in a domain with a two-way trust relationship with the DPM domain.

--   **Set up storage**—You can store backed up data on disk, on tape, and in the cloud with Azure.
+-   **Set up storage** - You can store backed up data on disk, on tape, and in the cloud with Azure.
 Read more in [Prepare data storage](../get-started/Prepare-data-storage.md).

 -   You'll need to deploy the DPM  protection agent on the VMM server.
 Learn more in [Deploy the DPM protection agent](Deploy-the-DPM-protection-agent.md).